 If you're thinking about leaving a gift to the NSPCC, our friendly team are here to help.

-We always recommend using a solicitor or legal professional if you're thinking of writing or amending your will but we can help with any questions you might have.
+We always recommend using a solicitor or legal professional if you're thinking of writing or amending your will but we can help with any questions you have about leaving a gift to the NSPCC.
 We can:

 - discuss how you might like your gift to be spent